decasia/standardize-filenames-osx/README.md

 $ standardize-filenames.rb /Users/youruser/Documents/articles
 ```

 and it will run interactively.
-Prefix with DRY_RUN=1 to test without actually renaming anything, like:
+Prefix with `DRY_RUN=1` to test without actually renaming anything, like:

 ```
 $ DRY_RUN=1 standardize-filenames.rb /Users/youruser/Documents/articles
 ```

-## Customization
+# Customization

 All the actual renaming logic happens in the `standardize_name` method.
 If you wanted some other naming system you could just customize that.

-# Sources:
+# Sources

 - http://stackoverflow.com/questions/1515730/is-there-a-command-like-watch-or-inotifywait-on-the-mac